- TRY IT FREE TRY IT FREE

 The steps given below explain how you can use Wondershare UniCoverter to convert a GoPro 4K file to 1080p:

 Go to Wondershare UniConverter’s official website.
 Download and install the latest version of the app according to your operating system.
-Launch the program and make sure that the Convert tile is selected from the top.
-Next, click the down-facing arrow next to the Add Files button, and click Add Files.
+Launch the program and make sure that the Converter tile is selected from the top.
+Next, click the down-facing arrow next to , and click the Add Files button.

-Open the Convert all files to the drop-down list and from the left column, select your preferred output format according to the target device you intend to view the footage on (MP4 is selected in this example).
+Open the Output Format drop-down list and from the left column, select your preferred output format according to the target device you intend to view the footage on (MP4 is selected in this example).
 Select HD 1080P from the right column.

-Back on the main interface, choose your preferred output location from the Output drop-down list at the bottom.
-Finally, click Convert next to the file you just added (or Convert All from the bottom-right corner if multiple files are selected) to convert the footage(s).
+Back on the main interface, choose your preferred output location from the File Location drop-down list at the bottom.
+Finally, click Convert next to the file you just added (or Start All from the bottom-right corner if multiple files are selected) to convert the footage(s).

 Assuming that you have a fair idea about different types of resolutions and their pros and cons by now, you will be able to decide which among the two, i.e., 4K or 1080p, you should use as per the target display unit or storage device.
 Not only for GoPro footages, but the above knowledge will also help you make the right decision about the resolution in almost every situation when it comes to choosing between 4K and 1080P files.
 Furthermore, any format that you wish to have, Wondershare UniConverter is always there to help you with all your conversion tasks such as for GoPro 4K videos, and almost all types of audio and image files.